Romania–Turkey relations: History of Ottoman-Romania relations

 Turkic settlement has a long history in the Dobruja region, various groups such as Bulgars, Pechenegs, Cumans and Turkmen settling in the region between the 7th and 13th centuries, and probably contributing to the formation of a Christian autonomous polity in the 14th century.

 The existence of a strictly Turkish population in the territories of modern Romania can possibly be tracked down to the 13th century.
 In 1243, the Seljuk Turks in Anatolia (most of modern Turkey) were defeated by the Mongols in the Battle of Kösedağ.
 The Mongols subordinated the Seljuk Turks and divided their lands between two brothers, Kilij Arslan IV and Kaykaus II.
 Kaykaus II, having been forced to obey his brother, opposed this, for which he had to leave Anatolia together with a large group of partisans and look for refuge in the Byzantine Empire.
 He and his partisans were settled by Byzantine Emperor Michael VIII Palaiologos in a region between Varna and the Danube Delta which is known as Dobruja today.
 Later, Kaykaus II would attempt an unsuccessful rebellion in the Byzantine Empire and went into exile in Crimea, but his partisans remained in Dobruja and he would be succeeded as leader by Sarı Saltık.
 In 1307, some of the Dobrujan Seljuk Turks would return to Anatolia.
 Nevertheless, some would stay in the area, and while they kept their language, they would convert to Christianity.
 It has been suggested that these Seljuk Turks eventually evolved into the modern Gagauz people, the name of which would supposedly come from Kaykaus II.

 Another important event in the history of the Turkish population in Romania was the Ottoman conquest of the region in the early 15th century.
 Hence, by the 17th century most of the settlements in Dobruja had Turkish names, either due to colonisations or through assimilation of the Islamised pre-Ottoman Turkic populations.
 In the nineteenth century, Turks and Tatars were more numerous in Dobruja than the Romanians.

 Turks (dark purple) in Northern Dobruja (1903).

 Map of the Danube mouths from 1867 by Heinrich Kiepert.

 Esmahan Sultan Mosque in Mangalia, is the oldest Ottoman mosque in Dobruja, completed (1575).

-Northern Dobruja region was annexed by the Ottoman Empire in 1420, the region remained under Ottoman control until the late 19th century.
+Northern Dobruja was annexed by the Ottoman Empire in 1420, the region remained under Ottoman control until the late 19th century.
 Initially, it was organised as an udj (border province), included in the sanjak of Silistra, part of the Eyalet of Rumelia.
 Later, under Murad II or Suleiman I, the sanjak of Silistra and surrounding territories were organised as a separate eyalet.
 In 1555, a revolt led by the "false" (düzme) Mustafa, a pretender to the Turkish throne, broke out against Ottoman administration in Rumelia and rapidly spread to Dobruja, but was repressed by the beylerbey of Nigbolu.
 In 1603 and 1612, the region suffered from the forays of Cossacks, who burnt down Isaķči and plundered Küstendje.